paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/usage-syntax.md

 </div>
 ```

-`&` can be used to combine the _parent_ selector in nested rules like so:
+The `&` token can be used to combine the _parent_ selector in nested rules like so:

 ```html live height=150px
 // file: nested-combine-demo.pc